 Within a few years, blue fescue will begin to develop brown areas in the center of the clump, and will soon die away altogether unless lifted and divided.
 This plant rarely lives past three to five years unless it is divided.

-- Pry the dying plant up out of the ground with a shovel or garden trowel.
+- Pry the dying plant up out of the ground with a shovel or a garden trowel.

 - Cut the clump in half, prying away the brown center portion of each smaller clump.